Many or all companies we feature compensate us. Compensation and editorial

 • Wage garnishments or tax liens

-The good news is that while there are numerous reasons you might be denied student loans, there are ways to remedy the situation.
+The good news is that while you might be denied student loans for numerous reasons, there are ways to remedy the situation.

-The potential solutions available will depend on the reason you were denied student loans.
+The potential solutions available will depend on why you were denied student loans.
 For example, some of the options include:

 Reason for denialPossible solution